 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Vienna has relatively fewer families with younger children, and/or college students.
 Combined, this makes Vienna a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Vienna is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Vienna is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 As is often the case in a small town, Vienna doesn't have a public transportation system that people use for their commute.

 The most common language spoken in Vienna is English.
-Other important languages spoken here include Polish and Spanish.
+Other important languages spoken here include Polish and Italian.

-Uncrowded roads, rural America and space to be the individual you are.
-If you like these characteristics, this neighborhood may fit you.
-With just 29 residents per square mile, is less crowded than 93.0% of all U.S. neighborhoods. is a neighborhood that is on the ocean, a bay, or inlet.
-Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
-In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
+Unpopulated, and rural, the neighborhood is one of the least crowded neighborhoods in all of America.
+If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
+According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 93.0% of the neighborhoods in America.
+Do you like a coastal setting?
+If so, this neighborhood may be to your liking.
+The neighborhood is on the ocean, a bay, or inlet.
+Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
 In addition to being coastal, is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

-Did you know that the neighborhood has more Lithuanian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Lithuanian and Haitian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 1.3% of this neighborhood's residents have Lithuanian ancestry.
+In fact, 1.7% of this neighborhood's residents have Lithuanian ancestry and 2.1% have Haitian ancestry.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.

 The neighbors in the neighborhood in Vienna are middle-income, making it a moderate income neighborhood.
-NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 52.6% of the neighborhoods in America.
-With 15.1% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 60.3% of U.S. neighborhoods.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 54.5% of the neighborhoods in America.
+In addition, 7.3% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 57.1% of America's neighborhoods.

 What we choose to do for a living reflects who we are.
 Each neighborhood has a different mix of occupations represented, and together these tell you about the neighborhood and help you understand if this neighborhood may fit your lifestyle.

-In the neighborhood, 34.0% of the working population is employed in manufacturing and laborer occupations.
-The second most important occupational group in this neighborhood is executive, management, and professional occupations, with 27.1% of the residents employed.
-Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants (24.9%), and 9.3% in clerical, assistant, and tech support occupations.
+In the neighborhood, 33.3% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 30.3% of the residents employed.
+Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants (22.6%), and 9.8% in clerical, assistant, and tech support occupations.

 The languages spoken by people in this neighborhood are diverse.
 These are tabulated as the languages people preferentially speak when they are at home with their families.
-The most common language spoken in the neighborhood is English, spoken by 96.0% of households.
-Other important languages spoken here include Polish, Italian and Spanish.
+The most common language spoken in the neighborhood is English, spoken by 96.8% of households.
+Other important languages spoken here include Polish, Italian and French.

-In the neighborhood in Vienna, MD, residents most commonly identify their ethnicity or ancestry as English (14.9%).
-There are also a number of people of German ancestry (14.6%), and residents who report Irish roots (12.1%), and some of the residents are also of Mexican ancestry (3.3%), along with some Italian ancestry residents (3.1%), among others.
+In the neighborhood in Vienna, MD, residents most commonly identify their ethnicity or ancestry as German (21.4%).
+There are also a number of people of Irish ancestry (14.3%), and residents who report English roots (12.6%), and some of the residents are also of French ancestry (2.5%), along with some Haitian ancestry residents (2.1%), among others.